Where should you set your sights if you were to live in Mexico?

 On the southwestern coast of Mexico, in the state of Oaxaca, is a place called Bahias de Huatulco, which literally translates to “Bays of Huatulco.”

-The municipality is well regarded as having nine bays and 36 beaches, which makes it one of the most desirable beach destinations in all of Mexico.
+This makes it one of the most desirable beach destinations in all of Mexico.

 At Huatulco’s various beaches, some of the most popular things include swimming, snorkeling, and scuba diving.